Blog

 recording, spoken by Peter Levine, provides research about the

-exercises to help reconnect with your body and recover your
+gentle exercises to help reconnect with your body and recover

 “Complex PTSD: From Surviving to Thriving: